nbehrnd/aRMSD-minimalWindowsSupport/README.md

 this platform.

-<a id="orgf469c2e"></a>
+<a id="org7b30a4a"></a>

 ## tools

 The footprint of this *temporary fix* is quite large (about 2 GB permanent hard disk space is needed), but is portable (e.g., USB thumb-drive) since it does not affect the `PATH` variable of Windows.
-The fix works well-enough (*vide infra*) on a fresh installation of Windows 7 Professional (64 bit).

-On one hand, it relies on `WinPython` (version `WinPython64-3.6.7.0Qt5`) mirrored from<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup> providing
+On one hand, it relies on `WinPython` (version `WinPython64-3.6.7.0Qt5`)<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup> providing Python 3.6.
-Python 3.6.
 Among this compilation, some of the dependencies outlined by Arne Wagner are already included: `matplotlib`, `uncertainties`, and performance related `cython`.
-With 488 MB size (as compressed archive), it is too large to be mirrored here, but beside on the project page itself you find it here on GitHub.<sup><a id="fnr.3" class="footref" href="#fn.3">3</a></sup>
+With 488 MB size (as compressed archive), it is too large to be mirrored here below, but beside on the project page itself you find it here on a dedicated page on GitHub.<sup><a id="fnr.3" class="footref" href="#fn.3">3</a></sup>

 The other *essential* dependency of `aRMSD` is the vtk-rendering engine.<sup><a id="fnr.4" class="footref" href="#fn.4">4</a></sup> Currently, the wheel-directory maintained by Christoph Gohlke<sup><a id="fnr.5" class="footref" href="#fn.5">5</a></sup> provides only one vtk-wheel working smoothly with the versions of WinPython tested.
-It is worth about 27 MB and mirrored in *this* repository, too.
+It is worth about 27 MB and is mirrored in *this* repository, too.

 The two are characterized by these md5sums: